Showing posts with label Beat 'em ups. Show all posts

 Aesthetics

 The gameplay window is small with much of the screen being -mostly- pointless decor.
-However, I do like the detailed backgrounds, even if they're too colourful for a bleak city scene!
-Sprites are large and well-detailed with basic animation but there are some cool scenes and Ricky Chang will always make me laugh.
+However, I do like the backgrounds, even if they're too colourful for a bleak city scene!
+Sprites are large and well-detailed with basic animation but there are some cool scenes - Ricky Chang will always make me laugh.
 Fantastic!!

 The CryptO'pinion?